10 Reasons To Study English In Canterbury

 The Goods Shed, housed in a converted warehouse, is recommended by everyone in our Canterbury centre as a unique place to eat with its daily farmers market on-site and all food made with this fresh produce.
 However, if you love the thought of healthy eating to suit a variety of diets, then Skinny Kitchen is the place to go.

-7. Talking of food… why not visit a quintessentially British pub from 600 years ago?
-Or go directly to the source and explore a micro-brewery
+7. Talking of food, why not visit a 600 year old traditional British pub?
+Or explore a micro-brewery

 Pubs are great for many things, whether it is to grab some food or to drink locally sourced ale.
 A pub that those in our Cantebury centre recommend is The Parrot.
 Housed in one of Canterbury’s oldest buildings, The Parrot caters to those who are looking for a quaint experience with local ales, local food and beautiful Tudor beams running through the building.